e-samoylenko/instabrand-dashboard/README.md

-This are the source files for Instabrand challenge project.
+These are the source files for Instabrand challenge project.